What Is Strategic Account Management?

 The data around driving value supports the importance of doing it.
 We found that when SAMs drive value, companies are much more likely to be in the Top Performer group.

 Figure 1.
-Effectiveness of Company Process to Drive Value
+Effectiveness of Company Process to Drive Value |

-How | Who | What
+Ask How | Who | What

 If you're going to drive value, you need to answer three questions:

-1. How are you going to drive value for the account?
 If you're going to drive value, you need new and innovative ideas for how to do that, and you need practical support for making sure the ideas can become reality.

-2. Who is important in driving this value?
-You need to know who the stakeholders are that need to be involved and what their respective roles are to drive value both on your team and the account's.
+You need to identify the stakeholders that should be involved and what their respective roles are to drive value both on your team and the account's.

-3. What do you need to do to make additional value come to life?
-If you're going to drive value proactively, a variety of people will need to do a variety of things.
-People on your team need to create action plans detailing what everyone needs to do, hold people accountable, and manage the whole strategic account growth process.
+If you're going to drive value proactively, a variety of people will need to play a variety of roles.
+Everyone on your team needs to create action plans that hold people accountable, detail what needs to be done, and guides the whole strategic account growth process.

 The hub that connects the How | Who | What concepts is a strategic account plan.
 You may think that this is a given, but only 21% of The Rest have an effective process for growing and protecting strategic accounts compared to 53% of Top Performers.